Tauern Tunnel Special Toll

 Can the Tauern Tunnel be bypassed?

 Yes.
-Since the B99 runs largely parallel to the Tauern Motorway, you can first follow the B99 to Radstadt, then continue towards Obertauern, and rejoin the Tauern Motorway at St. Michael im Lungau.
+Since the B99 runs largely parallel to the Tauern Motorway, you can follow the B99 first to Radstadt, then continue towards Obertauern and rejoin the Tauern Motorway at St. Michael im Lungau.

 How long does it take to drive through the Tauern Tunnel?